Risk Management Best Practices for Cybersecurity Compliance

 - Hospitals – St. Joseph Health will pay a $2.14 Million settlement fine in regard to potential violations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy and Security Rules following reports that files containing electronically protected health information (ePHI) were publicly accessible through internet search engines.

 - Utilities – The December 2015 cyberattacks on Ukraine’s utility power plants served as a wakeup call for the US power grid.

 Risk Management Guidance: Cybersecurity

-FDA just issued a guidance that provides further clarification on cybersecurity risk management.
+FDA just issued guidance that provides further clarification on cybersecurity risk management.
 At the same time, it provides some valuable advice when it comes to creating and maintaining a quality management system (QMS) that helps to identify, prioritize, and mitigate risk.

 Reminders & Recommendations for Medical Device Manufacturers

-Building on an extensive document from the National Institute of Standards and Technology (“Framework for Improving Critical Infrastructure Cybersecurity), FDA uses its own guidance to offer reminders and recommendation to medical device manufacturers.
+Building on an extensive document from the National Institute of Standards and Technology (“Framework for Improving Critical Infrastructure Cybersecurity), FDA uses its own guidance to offer reminders and recommendations to medical device manufacturers.
 Here are some of the most important tips: